Brendan Hoban

 Fr.
 Brendan Hoban (born 1948) is an Irish Catholic priest in the Killala Diocese, columnist and author of a number of books.
 Fr.
 Hoban was born in Ballycastle, Co.
 Mayo in 1948.
 Educated in Ballycastle Boys National School, St Muredach¹s College, Ballina and entered St Patrick's College, Maynooth in 1966 and was ordained for the diocese of Killala in 1973.
 He writes a weekly column in the Western People.

 He co-presents radio show Faith Alive on MidWest Radio each Sunday.

 Fr.
-Brendan is a founding member of the Association of Catholic Priests in 2010, an organisation which states and publishes many controversial opinions which conflict with the doctrine of the Catholic Church.
+Brendan is a founding member of the Association of Catholic Priests.

 Fr.
 Hoban ministered in Ballina and served as Parish Priest in Moygownagh, Co Mayo.
 He is now retired from parochial work.

 Publications

 Fr.
 Hoban has published a number of books.